Fire and Rain: Rainwater Harvesting for Fire-Resistant Landscapes

 By Jesse Savou, ARCSA A.P., founder and owner of BlueBarrel Rainwater Catchment Systems

-This article was written in response to the October 2017 wildfires that devastated California.
+This article was written in response to the October 2017 wildfires that devastated the City of Santa Rosa in northern California; republished in January 2025 as even bigger wildfires ravage southern California.

-While climate change ushers in more extreme swings in temperatures and precipitation rates, in an interrelated matrix, it also seems we are left more vulnerable to natural disasters.
+While climate change ushers in more extreme swings in temperatures and precipitation, in an interrelated matrix, we are more vulnerable to natural disasters.

-Environmental stewards point out that California is a fire ecology: Healthy forest succession is defined by cycles of low-intensity fire and regrowth.
+Environmental stewards point out that California is a fire ecology: Cycles of low-intensity fire and regrowth drive healthy forest succession.

 Humans and Nature (or Human Nature)

 But human communities sprout up and understandably don’t want fire in the backyard.
 We suppress it.
-We create environments where large browsing mammals can’t coexist and their role in controlling low-burning fuel load is eliminated.
+We create environments where large browsing mammals can’t coexist, eliminating their role in controlling low-burning fuel load.

-Meanwhile, as natural groundcover is replaced by hardscape mile by mile, (think buildings, roadways, parking lots, and even lawns), rather than creating fire-resistant landscapes, we’ve built a landscape that’s carefully designed to shed water away.
+Meanwhile, as we replace natural groundcover with hardscape mile by mile, (think buildings, roadways, parking lots, and even lawns); rather than creating fire-resistant landscapes, we’ve built a landscape that’s carefully designed to shed water away.
 This comes in direct opposition to Mother Nature’s preference, to welcome rainfall in to hydrate soils and recharge groundwater.

 But do we know better?
 I certainly think so.
-During each year of continued drought, more and more community members became engaged in water conservation, and beyond that, true watershed stewardship.
-Motivation was high to harvest the abundant water that falls on our roofs every year–a measure that helps even out the peaks and valleys between wet and dry spells, and allows our own landscapes to mimic nature’s pattern of infiltration–a vital link in the hydrologic cycle that is typically broken by our roofs, lawns, and driveways.
+During each year of continued drought, more and more community members engaged in water conservation, and beyond that, true watershed stewardship.
+Motivation was high to harvest the abundant water that falls on our roofs every year—a measure that helps level off the peaks and valleys between wet and dry spells, and allows our landscapes to mimic nature’s pattern of infiltration—a vital link in the water cycle that is typically broken by our roofs, lawns, and driveways.

 (If you raised your eyebrows at my use of the word abundant, keep reading…)